chaos-mesh/chaos-mesh/website/docs/user_guides/io_chaos.md

     perm: 72
 ```

-Then the permission of selected files will be overridden with 110 in octal, which means nobody can read or modify it (without CAP_DAC_OVERRIDE).
+Then the permission of selected files will be overridden with 110 in octal, which means the files cannot be read or modified (without CAP_DAC_OVERRIDE).
 See [available attributes](#available-attributes) for a list of all possible attributes to override.

+> **Note:
+>
-**Note: attributes could be cached by linux kernel, so it could have no effect if your program has accessed to it before.**
+> Attributes could be cached by Linux kernel, so it might have no effect if your program had accessed it before.**

 ## Common Linux system errors